 Now this is where we have seen many people screw up.
 You will need a diverse team of experts to guide you in making your vision a reality.
 This includes a designer, an architect, multiple engineers, a certified extraction equipment manufacturer and a project manager.

 This is not a light decision to make.
 The extraction industry is so new and specialized that most of these professionals, including architects and engineers, are inexperienced in the vital intricacies of building a cannabis extraction lab that is not only compliant, but also meets the unique needs of your business.

 Choosing the wrong team, or a wrong team member, can be very costly, in terms of both time and money.
 Even a two month delay can mean millions in lost revenue and strategic advantage.
 A lab that has poor workflow, or missing key ingredients, can be disastrous to your ongoing extraction business.

 This is where a professional cannabis extraction services company comes into play.
-At the time of this writing, Precision Extraction Solutions is the only one-stop-shop for all key team members, streamlining an otherwise confusing process.
-These turn-key lab solutions take extraction businesses from initial site planning to full operation in record time.
+Precision Extraction is here for you, streamlining an otherwise confusing process with turn-key lab solutions that will take your extraction businesses from initial site planning to full operation.